Judaism and Mormonism: Sabbath

 Shabbat, lasting from sunset Friday night to the appearance of three stars on Saturday night, celebrates God's creation with a day of rest that commemorates God's day of rest upon the completion of creation.
 It plays an important role in Jewish practice and is the subject of a large body of religious law.
 The most notable law with regard to observation of Jewish Sabbath is the requirement to abstain from creative work of any kind (the most widely known implication of this being the prohibition against kindling a fire).
 Observant Jews will prepare food ahead of time to avoid having to cook on Sabbath, and observant Orthodox Jews will avoid turning on electric lights (which "creates" an electric circuit) or driving.

 While almost all work is forbidden on Sabbath, acts of leisure and pleasure are appropriate, as long as they do not violate any proscription with regard to doing work.
 A special meal is eaten (including wine and meat, if possible, even if the household cannot afford these luxuries the rest of the week).
 Married couples are encouraged to engage in sexual relations.

-The Sabbath for Latter-day Saints is Sunday.
+The Sabbath for Latter-day Saints is whichever day is being kept as a Sabbath by the larger surrounding community.
+Thus, in most predominately Christian nations the Latter-day Saints keep Sunday as the Sabbath and have adopted Christian ideas about it.
 This is explained in the Church Bible Dictionary as: "After the ascension of Christ, the members of the Church, whether Jews or gentiles, kept holy the first day of the week (the Lord's day) as a weekly commemoration of our Lord's resurrection (Acts 20: 7; 1 Cor.
 16: 2; Rev. 1: 10); and by degrees the observance of the seventh day was discontinued."
-There are some notable exceptions, such as in Israel and some Arab countries, where Latter-day Saints celebrate Sabbath on Saturday or on Friday.
+However, in Israel and some Arab countries, Latter-day Saints celebrate Sabbath on Saturday or on Friday, according to the local customs.

 The focus of Sabbath for Latter-day Saints is as a day of rest from worldly concerns and endeavors and to concentrate on spiritual matters such as attending church meetings, scripture study, visiting the sick and infirm, and family activities.
 Members are further encouraged not to make any purchases on the Sabbath, unless an emergency demands otherwise.
-Members are also to fast on the first Sabbath of the month from the night before Sabbath until the evening of Sabbath.
+Members are also invited to fast on the first Sabbath of the month and abstain from two meals over a 24-hour period, which often corresponds to not eating breakfast or lunch on that day.
 This period of fasting is used to pray and reflect on their own relationship with God.
 The money that would have been spent on the two missed meals is usually donated as a fast offering to the church.
 These fast offerings are dedicated to feed the poor and the needy.